wmchan1168/wmchan1168.github.io/USER TERMS AND CONDITIONS.md

-I, Wenmin ("me", “we”, “us”, “our”), are a student of User Experience Engineering.
+I, Wenmin, am a student of User Experience Engineering.
 I use neural networks that combine biologically inspired models of the human brain and key sensory networks to create a virtual central nervous system that we call our “Digital People”™.
 The Digital People, our website, along with our related applications, and other services provided by us will be collectively called the “Service”.

 BY CLICKING “I ACCEPT,” OR BY DOWNLOADING, INSTALLING, OR OTHERWISE ACCESSING OR USING THE SERVICE, YOU AGREE THAT YOU HAVE READ AND UNDERSTOOD, AND, AS A CONDITION TO YOUR USE OF THE SERVICE, YOU AGREE TO BE BOUND BY, THE FOLLOWING TERMS AND CONDITIONS, INCLUDING WENMIN’ PRIVACY POLICY (TOGETHER, THESE “TERMS”).
 IF YOU ARE NOT ELIGIBLE, OR DO NOT AGREE TO THE TERMS, THEN YOU DO NOT HAVE OUR PERMISSION TO USE THE SERVICE.
 YOUR USE OF THE SERVICE, AND WENMIN’ PROVISION OF THE SERVICE TO YOU, CONSTITUTES AN AGREEMENT BY WENMIN AND BY YOU TO BE BOUND BY THESE TERMS.
 If you are an entity, organization, or company, the individual accepting these Terms on your behalf represents and warrants that they have authority to bind you to these Terms and you agree to be bound by these Terms.